Tisa707/fastapi-django/README.md

+# FastAPI and Django Integration Experiment

+This project is an exploration of using FastAPI and Django together in the same environment to understand their interoperability.

+## Technologies Used
+- Python 3.9+
+- FastAPI
+- Django

+## How to Run
+1. Clone the repo
+2. Create and activate a virtual environment
+3. Install dependencies with `pip install -r requirements.txt`
+4. Run the app using `uvicorn main:app --reload`

+## Future Work
+- Add shared authentication
+- Improve integration between frameworks

 # User Email Generation CRUD Application

 This is a simple CRUD (Create, Read, Update, Delete) application built using **FastAPI**, **Django**, and **SQLAlchemy** to manage user email generation.
 It demonstrates basic backend functionality and provides a RESTful API for user management.